Services

 Couples Therapy

 I primarily use Integrative Behavioral Couple Therapy (IBCT) with couples.
-This is an evidence- based approach and helps partners strengthen their connection by understanding each other more deeply and finding new ways to handle differences and conflict.
+This is an evidence- based approach andhelps partners strengthen their connection by understanding each other more deeply and finding new ways to handle differences and conflict.

 In IBCT, we look at the patterns that keep you feeling stuck - not to assign blame, but to understand what’s underneath them.
-Together, we work on building empathy, improving communication, and creating space for both acceptance and change.
+Together, we work on building empathy, improving communication, and creating space for both acceptance and areas for change.
 The goal is to move from frustration and distance toward greater understanding, closeness, and intimacy.

 You’ll learn how to: